-A trial balance includes a list of all general ledger accounts totals.
+A trial balance includes a list of all general ledger account totals.
 Each account should include an account number, description of the account, and its final debit/credit balance.
 In addition, it should state the final date of the accounting period for which the report is created.
-The main difference to the general ledger is that the general ledger shows all of the transactions by account, the Trial Balance only shows the accounts totals, not each separate transaction.
+The main difference from the general ledger is that the general ledger shows all of the transactions by account, whereas the trial balance only shows the account totals, not each separate transaction.

 Finally, if some adjusting entries were entered, it must be reflected on a trial balance.
 In this case, it should show the figures before the adjustment, the adjusting entry, and the balances after the adjustment.

 A trial balance can trace the mathematical inaccuracy of the general ledger.
-However, there is a number of errors that could not be detected by this report:
+However, there are a number of errors that cannot be detected by this report: